Leverege/amplify-docs/docs/config/config-basics.md

 # Configuration and Dashboard Basics

-Leverege Amplify provides users with the ability to configure the look, feel, and behavior of the vast majority of components in the application.
-Examples of components include tables, maps, rollover cards, and graphs.
-Configuring a page of the application relies on three primary steps:

-1. **Configuring each component using its configuration panel**.
-A configuration panel is a popup or screen where a user can configure and change settings of an individual component on a page

-1. **Saving the components to a dashboard**.
-A dashboard is a single view that arranges and displays all the components on the page

-1. **Setting where and for whom the dashboard appears**.
-By setting the dashboard availability and defaults, a user can specify on which pages and for which types of users the dashboard is seen.

 The following sections describe how to interact with configuration panel, save configured components to a dashboard, and administer a dashboard to be seen by either all or select users of an application.

 ## Accessing a Configuration Panel